mattsmith135/DiscordCalendarBot/README.md

 # DiscordCalendarBot
- A bot that allows you to create and maintain a calendar within discord
+ A bot that allows you to create and maintain a calendar within discord.
+(Currently a work in progress)